AoufNihed/FDIA-In-Smart-Grid/README.md

 This project explores the detection of **False Data Injection Attacks (FDIA)** in power systems by leveraging **Phasor Measurement Unit (PMU)** data, unsupervised learning techniques, and digital twin logic mimicking the decision-making of digital relays.

-We use real PMU measurement data and simulate sophisticated attacks that mimic faults while remaining stealthy to traditional protection systems.
+I use real PMU measurement data and simulate sophisticated attacks that mimic faults while remaining stealthy to traditional protection systems.

 ---